Skip to main content

 (11) "Part C" means part C of the Individuals with Disabilities Education Act, 20 U.S.C.
 1431 through 1445, as in effect on the effective date of this rule, and 34 C.F.R. part 303, as in effect on the effective date of this rule.

 (12) "Professional development" means department-approved training, courses, or seminars that enhance the knowledge, skills, and competencies of early intervention service coordinators and early intervention service coordination supervisors.
-Professional development shall be verified as successfully completed by the department (or, at the department's discretion, by an entity under contract with the department for the purpose of verifying completion of professional development) and shall:
+Professional development will be verified as successfully completed by the department (or, at the department's discretion, by an entity under contract or other agreement with the department) and:

 (a) Be pertinent to serving infants and toddlers with disabilities and their families;